Leslie Moonves Stands His Ground — for CBS and His Legacy

 Then, Moonves added to the thick tension in the room by acknowledging his personal distress — “hurt” was the word he used, according to two sources — at reading stories as early as last year that he could be fired in a CBS-Viacom merger.
 The CBS camp believes that an August 2017 report by BTIG Research’s widely read media analyst, Rich Greenfield, stating Moonves should be fired if he doesn’t agree to a CBS-Viacom merger was informed by sources connected to the NAI and Redstone world (“We are 100% independent — we are nobody’s lap dog,” says Greenfield via email).

 Redstone also spoke briefly at the session, according to sources.
 She reiterated the assertions that NAI has made from the beginning of the legal brawl: It had no intention of forcing a merger over the opposition of either company, nor did it ever intend to oust Moonves or replace CBS board members.
+On Tuesday, NAI filed a lawsuit against Moonves and other members of the CBS board, accusing them of breaching their fiduciary duties with the effort to dilute NAI’s voting interests, among other allegations.

 During the meeting, Redstone addressed a recent focus on removing longtime CBS director Charles K. Gifford (who was in the room), noting it was because of instances of his allegedly bullying her, not because she disagreed with his opinion on the merger consideration.
 Redstone had pushed for the replacement of Gifford, 75, who is chairman emeritus of Bank of America.
 That was one factor that set CBS off on its legal strategy against National Amusements.
 CBS and some of its directors are incensed that Gifford’s behavior has been questioned in the context of the corporate battle.